paldhous/NICAR/2017/md_raw/r-analysis.md

   start_year = col_integer()))
 ```

-We need to appead the data for 2015 to the older data.
+We need to append the data for 2015 to the older data.
 So this code specifies the data type for each variable, to be sure that there won't be any mismatches in data type that would cause an error in the next step.

 #### Append the 2015 data to the older data